 Few storylines are more compelling than a long winning streak, with the excitement growing higher day by day.
 They can’t go on forever, but they’re fun while they last.

 The 2021 season has brought its fair share of long winning streaks, including a franchise record.
-The Astros, Brewers and Rays all put together 11 wins in a row, the A’s and Yankees got to 13, and the Cardinals are rolling on franchise record 16-game winning streak after Sunday's victory against the Cubs at Wrigley Field.
+The Astros, Brewers and Rays all put together 11 wins in a row, the A’s and Yankees got to 13, and the Cardinals strung together a franchise-record 17-game winning streak before finally dropping Wednesday night's game against the Brewers at Busch Stadium.

 How does St. Louis' run stack up next to every other franchise's record?
-Below is a look at the longest winning streaks within a single season for each of the 30 Major League clubs in the Modern Era (since 1900).
+Below is a look at the longest winning streaks within a single season for each of the 30 Major League clubs in the Modern Era.
 (All-time franchise records are also noted, if different).

 June 16-26, 1964